PL/Java functions before 1.5.1 have been able to access a value of XML type as

 encounter either form (unless it has out-of-band knowledge of which form will be

-node, if the value met all the requirements for DOCUMENT
+node, if the value met all the requirements for DOCUMENT, or a

 constructs that might not be encountered when parsing a strictly conforming